HEIGVD-Course-TTR/ttr-lab-simpy/README.md

 ### M/M/1 simulation

 The model `models/simpy_m_m_1_mean.py` already provides an implementation of the M/M/1 model.
 Use this model to simulate Cases 1a and 1b.

-Do the results correspond to the analytical results?
+Check that the simulation results correspond to the analytical results.